houndci/hound/update.md

 ## What

 First off, Hound is a development tool that helps project teams maintain consistent code style.
 It does this by reviewing pull requests and commenting on GitHub if style differs from the team's style guide.
-The goal is to help developers focus on more important aspects of the code when reviewing pull requests, not code style.
+The goal is to help developers focus on others aspects of the code when reviewing pull requests, not code style.

 ## How